pastoriomarco/manymove/manymove_cpp_trees/tutorials/tutorial_01.md

 ## Prerequisites

-You will need to have installed ROS2 Humble or Jazzy, Moveit2 and xarm_ros2 repositories.
+You will need to have installed ROS2 Humble or Jazzy, Moveit2 and xarm_ros2 repositories for the corresponding distro.
 Follow the instructions in ManyMove's github repo and in xarm_ros2 repo and you should be able to have it all up and running.
 You would also be nice for you to have some knowledge about ROS2, MoveIt2 and BehaviorTree.CPP, as they are the founding blocks of ManyMove.
 If you don't know much about Moveit and BehaviorTrees you may still try and follow this tutorial, as it will be very practical and as abstract as possible.

 ## 0. Prologue